chuckstack/chuckstack.github.io/src-ls/roadmap.md

 Week of 2024-10-25

-- create nginx-fail2ban as first layer of protection agains ssh, http and https
+- create nginx-fail2ban as first layer of protection against ssh, http and https
+- updated nginx to allow for most strict access and block openapi/swagger if needed

 Week of 2024-10-18